 - Large full-ship gay cruises – this is the most common and popular gay cruise where you can expect top-of-the-line cruise ships from well-known companies like Royal Caribbean, Celebrity Cruises or Norwegian Cruise Lines.
 The number of guests typically ranges from 1,000 to 5,000 depending on the company, ship and route.
 The longtime players like Atlantis, RSVP and Olivia all fall into this category, as well as the new player in the market VACAYA.

-- Small full-ship gay cruises – smaller companies like Source Events, Brand g, Out Adventures and other LGBT tour operators organize smaller cruises.
+- Small full-ship gay cruises – smaller companies like Source Journeys, Brand g, Out Adventures and other LGBT tour operators organize smaller cruises.
 The number of guests could range from 20 to 500 depending on the company and route.
 Source Journeys and Brand g offer a luxury travel experience compared to the other operators so you can expect a higher-end offer with more luxurious ships and services.

 - Gay river cruises – gay river cruises are popular in Europe and typically visit destinations like France, Germany, Austria, The Netherlands or Belgium, just to name a few.
 They are similar to small full-ship gay cruises, with the exception that they cruise on a river as opposed to the open ocean.
 The number of guests typically ranges from 50 to 300 depending on the company and route.
 River cruises are often organized by companies like Brand g, VACAYA and Olivia.